rodrigocuadra/Freeswitch-Stress-Test/README.md

 - 🎯 Install FreeSWITCH from source
 - 📊 Generate stress traffic to test server stability
-- 🧾 Store CDRs (Call Detail Records) for later analysis
+- 🧾 Store CDRs (Call Detail Records) in a PostgreSQL database

 ---